-You may also need coffee or soda with caffeine during your study time, if you have found that it helps to keep you alert.
-Don’t rely on caffeine, though, as it may tend to make you jittery, and keep you awake after study time, when you need to sleep.
+You may also need coffee or soda with caffeine during your study time for a test if you have found that it helps to keep you alert.
+Don’t rely on caffeine, though, as it may tend to make you jittery, and keep you awake after study time when you need to sleep.

 If munchies help you, keep some carrots or celery sticks and dip within reach.
 However, if you find that running to the snack machine is just a detour from studying, then maybe studying without snacks is a better idea.

 What type of lighting do you prefer to study by?
 Some students like it overly bright, while others keep it so dark that it seems it would be hard to see, let alone study.
 Find a place with light that works for you.

 Where are you most comfortable studying?
 Some students prefer to use a desk, some use a bed, and some sit or lie on the floor to study.
 As long as your body tolerates your preferred position, do whatever works best for you.